Tanu-N-Prabhu/Certificates/README.md

  </p>

-> I hereby declare that all the below certificates belong to me, and are not cheated by any chance - Tanu Nanda Prabhu
+> I hereby declare that all the below certificates belong to me and are not fake by any chance. - Tanu Nanda Prabhu

-Throughout my life I have achieved 22 documented certifications which are listed below.
+Till now as of December 12, 2020 I have achieved 22 documented certifications which are listed below.

 1. [Python (Intermediate)](https://github.com/Tanu-N-Prabhu/Certificates/blob/main/Certificates%20PDF/Python%20-%20Intermediate%20Sept%202020.png)